skywarpy/NPHC-assessment/README.md

 }

 ## Updating employees via PUT requests
-URL for PUT mapping is http://localhost:8080/users/{id}, where {id} is the specified employee to update.
-All fields except for ID must be present to PUT without errors.
+URL for PUT mapping is http://localhost:8080/users/{id}, where {id} is the id of the specified employee to update.
+All fields except for id must be present in the JSON object to PUT without errors.

 ### Example of an employee JSON object that can be used for PUT requests:
 {